EFF/re-adopt-a-hydrant/readme.md

 This project use the open-data published by the city of Québec in Canada and serve as a demo for the platform [Openify.it](http://www.openify.it).

 ## Features
-+ Retrieves the nearest hydrants from the Openify.it api by geo distance and add them to the map.
++ Retrieves the nearest hydrants from the openify.it api by geo distance and add them to the map.
 + Center the map using the geolocation of the browser.
 If it's not supported the map is centered in the old town.
 + A user can login with Facebook or Twitter to adopt one or more hydrants and claims resposibility for it.